Grace-YuGuo/book-shelf-full-stack/README.md

 # Credits
 ## Images
--Background image and book featured images for the mock content were taken from free stock photos on Pexels
+- Background image and book featured images for the mock content were taken from free stock photos on [Pexels](https://www.pexels.com/)
+- Image format conversion done via [freeconvernt](https://www.freeconvert.com/png-to-webp)

 ## Code
 - Code Institute course content for providing the knowledge and guidance to build the project
-- GitHub user katiejanecoughlan for sharing a best practice README structure
+- GitHub user katiejanecoughlan and Gordon-Meade for sharing a best practice README structure
-- Course Facilitator Alex/David
+- Course Facilitator Alexander and David Calikes continued support and guidelines.
-- Tutor Kevin /Martin/ Spencers
+- Tutor Kevin, Spencers and Martin's subject matter sessions and coding sessions.
-- Fellow cohort peers
+- Fellow cohort peers support and knowledge sharing during the course learning journey.

 [Back to Top](#top)